MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 * Set _Apply with optional tags_, after setting this, optional tags will be added when you apply the preset to an object, the same behaviour as pressing the ![Apply preset with optional tags](../images/tag_menu_apply_preset.png), but this will work when auto-applying the best matching preset on startup of the property editor too.
 * _Remove_ remove the item from the MRU preset view.
 Note that the above settings are persistent and will remain in force even if the preset item is removed.

-Further behaviour and menu items are similar or the same as for the _Details_ tab, the _Add language tags_ menu item will add local language variants of the name and similar keys to the preset if configured for the region (see [the GeoContext repository](https://github.com/simonpoole/geocontext)).
+The _Add language variants_ menu item will add local language variants of the name and similar keys to the form if configured for the region (see [the GeoContext repository](https://github.com/simonpoole/geocontext)).

+Further behaviour and menu items are similar or the same as for the _Details_ tab.

 ## Details Tab